Quality Inn East Haven

 Come visit a piece of Connecticut history along with an amazing view of New Haven Harbor.
-Fort Nathan Hale is a recreation of a military fort from the Revolutionary War.
-The fort is housed in a 20 acre park of the same name, named after Connecticut's official state hero.
+Fort Nathan Hale is a recreation of a military fort called Black Rock Fort from the Revolutionary War that was built in 1776 in order to protect the area from the British, although the fort ended up being captured anyways in 1779, and then burned it upon their departure.
+It was rebuilt as Fort Nathan Hale to again defend against the British in the War of 1812.
+Today, The fort is housed in a 20 acre park of the same name, named after Connecticut's official state hero.

 Follow your nose to the most distinct district of downtown New Haven.
 Wooster Street was the center of New Haven's Italian community prior to the construction of I-91 and I-95 that rip right through the heart of the street.
 Today, Wooster Street is host to New Haven's finest and most renowned Italian restaurants, with the famous Pepe's and Sally's pizzerie.
 A few blocks up is the famed Lucibello's Italian pastry shop where you can taste all your favorite Neapolitan sweets.
 Wooster Street is the best part of town to explore and get a great meal.

 Long Island Sound is a unique estuary where salt water from the sea mixes with the fresh river water, creating a biodiversity of different species of flora and fauna.
 The Lighthouse Point Park attracts public to this ecosystem, where fishing and boating are among prime activities.
 Birdwatching, picnics, swimming, carousel and a kiddie playground, are other reasons to visit here.
 The lighthouse has quite a history and the renovated tower is definitely worth spending some time on.
 Moreover, Fantasy of Lights, Hawkfest and Paddle Day are events the whole family can enjoy.
 Opens daily at 7am.